Wanderduene/quickstart-webpack/README.md

 npm run build
 ```

-- executes clean, lint and build in order
+- executes clean, lint and dist in order